JULY 16Street Life · Feady Crocka — The 10-Year Release

 Music Grants for Independent Artists

-Real, verified funding — sorted for U.S. artists.
-We cut the dead programs and the ones you can’t get, and we lead with funding built for the people most lists forget.
+Real, verified funding for U.S. musicians, writers and artists.
+We cut the dead programs and the ones you can’t get, and we lead with funding built for the people most lists forget — including the ones who’ve been inside.

 Verified June 2026.
 Grant deadlines, award amounts and open regions change every cycle.
 Always confirm the current details on the official site before you apply — this page just tells you what’s real and who can actually get it.